Skip to content

 Getting Started

 Maryk runs on Kotlin Multiplatform and ships as modular artifacts.
-This guide shows the minimal setup and a first round‑trip from model → object → validation → serialization → storage.
+This guide shows the shortest path from model → value → validation → serialization → storage.

 dependencies {